+Yes, TKO does more than vehicle graphics, but Chief Sowers didn’t know that.
 I met Chief Sowers of the Covington, Indiana Police Department, while he was waiting for his patrol car to receive graphics.
 We chatted for a few minutes, and he told me TKO Graphix had produced and installed the graphics on all the forces vehicles for several years.
-I later learned that he didn’t know that TKO does more than vehicle graphics.
+It wasn’t until later learned that he didn’t know that TKO does more than vehicle graphics.

 The Chief had visited TKO’s Plainfield facility at least ½ dozen times.
 I asked if he’d ever taken a tour.
 He hadn’t and told me he would enjoy that.